crestianiam/htmx-crud/README.md

 # htmx-crud
 ## Description
-This is a small ongoing project to learn and experiment with HTMX using Node.js as the server.
+This is a small ongoing project to learn and experiment with HTMX using express.js as the server.

+Currently building a todolist where the items are stored in a JSON file inside the filesystem, **data/todos.json**.

 ## Installation
 `git clone https://github.com/crestianiam/htmx-crud.git`<br/>